dieterichelizabeth/password-generator/README.md

 THEN the password is either displayed in an alert or written to the page"
 ```

 To complete this project, I created 4 arrays for available character types, and one empty array.
-Then created prompts for password length (validated through an if...else statement), as well as window confirms to let a user select what type of characters they want to include (pressing 'ok' = true and included, 'cancel' = false and excluded).
+Then created the start function, with prompts for password length (validated through an if...else statement), as well as window confirms to let a user select what type of characters they want to include (pressing 'ok' = included, 'cancel' = excluded).
 Once a character type is confirmed yes/true, it is pushed into the empty array, to store the user's choices.
-Another function (the strength validator) includes an if...else statement which checks that at least one type of character was chosen to move forward.
+Another if...else statement checks that at least one type of character was chosen to move forward.
 After the user's choices are stored, the array goes through a for loop (called randomizer), which grabs random values from the user's choice array, and runs through the password length selected.
-The .join method is then used to turn the result of the for loop into a string without commas.
+The .join method is then turns the result of the for loop into a string without commas.
 Lastly, I linked the writepassword function to the completePassword method so the string would be displayed on the page. (the writePassword function was previously provided, as well as buttons).

 ## Screenshots